And I'm broke from paying my dues

 - Cats Are Mean: "Primal Self".

-- Cats Have Nine Lives: Though it's more reincarnation.
-The book justifies by having God with feline features.
+- Cats Have Nine Lives: Though in this case, they're more like reincarnations.
+The book justifies it by having God with feline features.

 - Celestial Bureaucracy: "In The Beginning ..." portrays heaven as having an entire design department for creating new species.